Migrants in Texas trailer tragedy died seeking better lives

+Sign up for The Brief, our daily newsletter that keeps readers up to speed on the most essential Texas news.

-LAS VEGAS – Children set out hoping to earn enough to support their siblings and parents.
+LAS VEGAS, Honduras (AP) — Children set out hoping to earn enough to support their siblings and parents.
 Young adults who sacrificed to attend college thinking it would lead to success left their country disillusioned.
 A man already working in the U.S. who returned to visit his wife and children decided to take a cousin on his return to the U.S.

-As families of the 67 people packed into a tractor-trailer and abandoned on Monday in Texas began to confirm their worst fears and talk of their relatives, a common narrative of pursuing a better life took shape from Honduras to Mexico.
+As families of the more than 60 people packed into a tractor-trailer and abandoned on Monday in Texas began to confirm their worst fears and talk of their relatives, a common narrative of pursuing a better life took shape from Honduras to Mexico.

 Fifty-three of those migrants left in the sweltering heat on the outskirts of San Antonio had died as of Wednesday, while others remained hospitalized.
 The tedious process of identifications continues, but families are confirming their losses.